quozd/awesome-dotnet/README.md

 * Frameworks
   * [ASP.NET WebAPI](http://www.asp.net/web-api/) - Framework that makes it easy to build HTTP services that reach a broad range of clients, including browsers and mobile devices
   * [ServiceStack](https://github.com/ServiceStack/ServiceStack) - Thoughtfully architected, obscenely fast, thoroughly enjoyable web services for all
+  * [Nelibur](https://github.com/Nelibur/Nelibur) - Nelibur is message based web service framework on the pure WCF.
+Nelibur simplifies creating high-performance and message based web services and you certainly have all the power of the WCF.

 * [WebAPI Contrib](https://github.com/WebApiContrib/WebAPIContrib) - Collection of open source projects to help improve your work with ASP.NET Web API